Posted on April 25, 2015

 2 teaspoons grated lemon zest

-Trim the asparagus by snapping off the ends (it will break where the tender and tough parts meet).
+Trim the asparagus by snapping off the ends (they will break naturally where the tender and tough parts meet).
+There is no need to peel the stalks.
 Cut the asparagus into thirds on an angle; there should be about 4 cups.
 Set aside.

 Bring a large pot of water to a boil.
-Add ½ tablespoon kosher salt to the water and add the penne, stirring.
+Add 1 tablespoon sea salt and the penne, stirring.
 Cook, stirring often, until it is tender yet firm and offers some resistance, 8 to 12 minutes.
+Scoop out 1/2 cup of the cooking water and set aside.
+Drain the pasta.

 While the pasta cooks, make the sauce.
 Melt the butter over low heat in a large nonreactive skillet.
 Add the garlic and stir to coat with the butter.
 Immediately add the asparagus and toss for 1 minute.
 Add the cream, raise the heat to high and bring to a boil.
-Boil for 3 minutes, or until the asparagus is crisp-tender and the cream has reduced.
+Boil for 3 minutes, or until asparagus is crisp-tender and cream has reduced.
 Remove from the heat.
 Slowly pour in the lemon juice, stirring constantly.
-Add the parsley, lemon zest, ¼ teaspoon salt and some pepper to taste; stir.
+Add the parsley, lemon zest, ¼ teaspoon sea salt and some pepper to taste; stir.
 When the pasta is done, drain well and add to the asparagus mixture.
 Stir well to mix the asparagus with the pasta.
-Taste for seasonings, adding Peruvian Pink salt (or any other high quality sea salt) and Australian Mountain pepper as needed.
-Serve immediately.
+Taste, add more sea salt and pepper, as you like, and serve right away.
+The pasta will continue to absorb the sauce so best to enjoy as soon as all is mixed together.
+If you think there is not enough sauce or the sauce is a touch too thick, stir in some of the reserved pasta cooking water.